gphilipp/data-streaming-platform-pipeline/README.md

         run: exit 1
 ```

-Next, copy the following GitHub Action workflow in a `cd.yml` file
+Next, copy the following GitHub Action workflow in a `cd.yml` file.
+This file contains the CD workflow which will run when you merge a pull request.
+It applies the terraform plan to all environments.
 ```yaml
 name: CD